Annotation Grasshopper Styles Tutorial

 Input parameters components:

 The input parameters are the values that will define the features of the resulting annotation style.
-In this case there are several number sliders, there is also one point parameter to specify the base point and one hatch pattern parameter.
-The different kinds of inputs are:
+In this example we can find the following input types:

-- Point: To specify the base point for the annotation.
+- Plane: Specifies the base point (and plane) for the annotation.

-- Hatch Pattern: To specify the hatch pattern for the annotation.
+- Hatch Pattern: Specifies the hatch pattern for the annotation.

-- Number Slider (floating point): A total of 5 sliders have been used for the various dimensions of the annotation.
+- Number Slider (floating point): There are 4 of them and are used for the various dimensions of the annotation.

-- Number Slider (integer): One slider that specifies the amount of decimal places.
+- Number Slider (integer): Specifies the amount of decimal places.

 The output components are those that will be read by VisualARQ as the different parts of the annotation.
-In this case there is one text, one hatch and one geometry component.
+In this example we can find 3 types of them:

 The complete Grasshopper definition is shown in the image below: